 If you have a question/concern that is not answered by our website and it is not a request for service, you may reach us by phone or email with the information listed on our "contact us" page.

 You may see white trucks with our logo on them between the hours of 2 - 6 am.
 These trucks are conducting adulticide applications to your neighborhood.
 The mist from the spray will float over your property killing any mosquito it comes into contact with in flight.
-The purpose is to reduce flying, adult mosquitos in your area.
+The purpose is to reduce flying, adult mosquitoes in your area.
 If you would like to learn more about adulticide application, please visit our "Integrated Vector Management" page and click on the "Microbial and Chemical Control" section.

 All of our pesticides are registered safe for use by the US Environmental Protection Agency and California Department of Pesticide Regulations.
 The low rates of application, plus the quick and natural breakdown of the product exposed to UV light and water ensures that they pose minimal risk to people and animals.
 In addition, adulticide applications are conducted between 2 and 6 am to reduce human exposure.
 We urge you to stay indoors while our technicians are conducting spray activities.
 If you come in contact of the chemical products being applied there is minimal impact, however if you feel concerned at all please contact your health care professional promptly.